Notify us immediately

 Discard the solution when it becomes discoloured or after working in an apiary with foul brood infection.

-- immerse the gloves in a container of washing soda solution (as above)
+- immerse the gloves in a container of washing soda solution as detailed above

 - rub the fingers together or scrub with a brush or scouring pad to remove traces of honey and propolis